swiftlang/swift-evolution/proposals/0000-clarify-execution-non-actor-async.md

     // This code runs without any special isolation.

-    // Keep calling readUpdate until it return the same thing twice in a
+    // Keep calling readUpdate until it returns the same thing twice in a
     // row.
 If that never happens in 1000 different calls, just return the
     // last update.
 This code is just for explanatory purposes; please don't
     // expect too much from it.